amartinsec/MS-URI-Handlers/README.md

 # MS-URI-Handlers
 *<sub>Note: The information below was tested from my personal computer.
-Values may be different from your own</sub>*
+Results will be different from your own</sub>*

 ## Primer
 Anytime you make a request in the browser, add an external link to a document, etc. Windows first checks what protocol is speified.
 The most common are web requests that use HTTP and HTTPS such as: